Songs in A Minor: Writing and recording

-In 1995, then-14-year-old Keys, a classically trained pianist, began writing songs that would eventually constitute Songs in A Minor, with "Butterflyz" and "The Life" being among the first compositions.
+In 1995, then-14-year-old Alicia Keys, a classically trained pianist, began writing songs that would eventually constitute Songs in A Minor, with "Butterflyz" and "The Life" being among the first compositions.
 (Note: attributed to multiple sources) At the time, she was a member of the girl group EmBishion.
 She was noticed by vocal coach Conrad Robinson, who subsequently introduced her to his brother Jeff, who became her manager after the disbandment of EmBishion.
 Jeff Robinson and artists and repertoire (A&R) executive Peter Edge helped Keys assemble demo recordings and arrange showcases for record label executives.
 After a bidding war ensued between labels, Keys signed a record deal with Columbia Records and Jermaine Dupri's So So Def Recordings in 1996.
 Around that time, she began working with Kerry Brothers Jr. After graduating from the Professional Performing Arts School in 1997, aged 16, Keys was accepted into Columbia University; however, she dropped out after four weeks to pursue her music career.
 Keys had already recorded the Rodney Jerkins-produced "Little Drummer Girl" for Dupri's 12 Soulful Nights of Christmas (1996), and co-wrote and recorded "Dah Dee Dah (Sexy Thing)" for the soundtrack to the 1997 film Men in Black.
 However, she grew frustrated with recording sessions for Columbia, whose executives aimed to diminish her creative inputs, instead bringing established producers in order to construct her image into that of "the next teen pop idol".
 Brothers consequently advised Keys to purchase her own equipment and to record without Columbia's interference.

 Keys began producing and recording Songs in A Minor herself in 1998, after moving out of her mother's apartment into an apartment in Harlem, where she recorded in her bedroom.
 Afterwards, Keys and Brothers moved into a house in Queens, transforming its basement into the KrucialKeys Studios.
 In the studio, Keys completed the record by the end of 1998.
 However, upon being presented with the demo, Columbia rejected it for lacking radio-friendly material.
 As she felt her creativity was being disrespected, Keys desired to terminate her contract with Columbia.
 Upset by the situation, she wrote "Troubles", retrospectively stating: "Everything that I said in the verses was exactly how I felt, and what was said in the chorus was what I felt like God would be saying to me.
 I almost wanted to call it 'Conversations with God'."
 According to Keys, as she wrote "Troubles", Songs in A Minor "started comin' [sic] together.
 Finally, I knew how to structure my feelings into something that made sense, something that can translate to people."
 Soon thereafter, Edge introduced Keys to Clive Davis, founder and then-president of Arista Records.
-Davis, who sensed a "special, unique" artist in Keys upon first hearing her, bought out her contract with Columbia, and Keys left the label to sign with Arista in early 1999.
+Davis, who sensed a "special, unique" artist in Keys upon first hearing her, bought out her contract with Columbia, and Keys signed with Arista in early 1999.
 Keys was also able to keep her recordings created under Columbia.